IAMconsortium/pyam/doc/source/data.rst

 Two additional use cases are supported by |pyam|:

-- continuous-time timeseries data by using an index named 'time' populated by :class:`datetime.datetime` instances (replacing the 'year' index)
+- continuous-time timeseries data by using an index named 'time' |br|
+  populated by :class:`datetime.datetime` instances (replacing the 'year' index)